 Some claim that the South Devon first came to American on board the Mayflower, but there appears to be no definite proof of this.
 Instead, the breed was left in its native England until after World War II.
 By that time, the South Devon had been developed into a hefty beef breed to fit with the trend of specialization.

 And so it was that the South Devon arrived in the United States to participate in the race for larger frame sizes.
-It was first imported in 1969 by Franklin D. Roosevelt’s vice president, Henry Wallace, an expert in genetics and one of the earliest proponents of the hybrid vigor theory.
+It was first imported in 1969 by Franklin D. Roosevelt’s former vice president, Henry Wallace, an expert in genetics and one of the earliest proponents of the hybrid vigor theory.
 By the 1970s, 150 bulls had arrived in the United States.

 In America, the South Devon is almost exclusively used for beef, either as a purebred or in crossbreeding programs.
 In Britain, however, efforts are being made to re-establish the breed’s dual-purpose qualities.

 Besides “Orange Elephant,” another one of the South Devon’s nicknames is the “Gentle Solution.”
 Owners say South Devon cattle are a pleasure to work with.
 Both cows and bulls are easy to handle.

 Although South Devon cows are protective of their calves, they are intelligent enough to distinguish between real and perceived threats and thus should present no problem to trusted owners.